Colorado Department of Education

 Joanne Vergunst

-Asst.
-Superintendent of Business
+Asst Superintendent of Business Services

-Fountain - Fort Carson School District 8
+Fountain - Ft.
+Carson School District 8

 Fountain-Fort Carson School District 8 was established in 1890 and includes the City of Fountain, Fort Carson Military (Army) Installation, Rock Creek, and surrounding rural areas.
 The District has the highest percentage of military students among Colorado school districts and is one of only thirty districts in the United States considered "heavily impacted" by the US Department of Education.
 As a result, the District receives additional federal funding to compensate ...
 Fountain-Fort Carson School District 8 was established in 1890 and includes the City of Fountain, Fort Carson Military (Army) Installation, Rock Creek, and surrounding rural areas.
 The District has the highest percentage of military students among Colorado school districts and is one of only thirty districts in the United States considered "heavily impacted" by the US Department of Education.
 As a result, the District receives additional federal funding to compensate for lost tax revenues and assist with some of the challenges of serving a military community.
-For example, Fort Carson is considered a "compassionate assignment" for families’ students with special needs, thus support staff has been added throughout the District to address the needs of this special population.
+For example, Fort Carson is considered a "compassionate assignment" for families’ students with special needs thus support staff has been added throughout the District to address the needs of this special population.
 In addition, military families relocate often resulting in a very mobile student population and the need for additional interventions and behavior specialists.
 The City of Fountain is growing rapidly with many new residential developments in progress.
 The District recently completed major renovations of Fountain Middle School and Mesa Elementary School along with construction of the new AIM Education Center.
 Construction is currently in process for a new arena at Fountain-Fort Carson High School.
 Key demographic information of the District is summarized below.
-Demographics · 150 square miles (96,000 acres) including the City of Fountain and Fort Carson Army Post · 32% of school district (30,799 acres) is within the boundaries of Fort Carson · 13 schools: 1 preschool, 8 elementary, 2 middle, 1 comprehensive high school and 1 alternative high school · 5 schools located on Fort Carson (4 elementary and 1 middle school) · 8302 students enrolled on October 1, 2021 · 7.79% student growth over the last 10 years · 58% of students are federally connected (active duty military or civilians working on federal property) · 41.62% if students are eligible for Free & Reduced Lunch · 1,448 students with Special Needs at December 1, 2021 The information contained on this financial transparency website can be very informative; however, comparisons of schools and districts should be done with caution as no two schools or districts are alike.
+Demographics · 150 square miles (96,000 acres) including the City of Fountain and Fort Carson Army Post · 32% of school district (30,799 acres) is within the boundaries of Fort Carson · 13 schools: 1 preschool, 8 elementary, 2 middle, 1 comprehensive high school and 1 alternative high school · 5 schools located on Fort Carson (4 elementary and 1 middle school) · 8201 students enrolled on October 3, 2022 · 7.79% student growth over the last 10 years · 54.4% of students are federally connected (active duty military or civilians working on federal property) · 40.67% of students are eligible for Free & Reduced Lunch · 1,538 students with Special Needs at December 1, 2022 The information contained on this financial transparency website can be very informative; however, comparisons of schools and districts should be done with caution as no two schools or districts are alike.
 Please contact the Fountain-Fort Carson School District Business Services department at 719.382.1300 if you have any questions regarding this data.

 Spending